Donaim/proviral-pres1/slides.md

 - It is structured as a pipeline, which means that it processes data through in a sequence of steps, where outputs of every step are fed into the next step.

-- The development of this pipeline is a collaborative effort involving Don, Charlotte, and myself.
+- The development of this pipeline is a collaborative effort involving Dan, Don, Charlotte, and myself.

 -->